3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 <a name="section-0"></a>
 ## 1. New Features

 - ARM Trusted Firmware and UEFI supported, with source open.
-- It is recommended to update the bootloader and OS together.
+It is recommended to update the bootloader and OS together. <br\>
 - MCU firmware updated <br\>
 - PSCI features supported: cpuidle, cpufreq, cpu hotplug and suspend/resume
 - Extended support for more HDMI modes, switchable through hotkey 'Alt'+'PrtSc'+'g'
 - New boot sequence: SD card booting first, fallback to eMMC.
 - SD high speed cards (SDR50, SDR104, and DDR50) are supported.
+- OpenGL ES 2.0 for Debian
+- Video playback on Debian

 <a name="section-1"></a>
 ## 2. Pre-Installed Debian Linux